GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 The Sculpt keyboard looks nice, is reasonably affordable and curves properly for good ergonomic posture of the hands.
 It also comes with an ergonomic mouse.
 (As a sidenote, it also has little magnetic battery covers which are really sexy)

-Inser picture here
+##Insert picture here

 The Sculpt wasn't doing it for me however.
-So I switched, to the Kinses Advantage2.
+So I switched, to the Kinsesis Advantage2.
-This keyboard has all the modifier buttons in the center, to enable you to use them with your strong thumb instead of your weak pinky.
+This keyboard has all the modifier buttons in the center, enabling you to use them with your strong thumb instead of your weak pinky.
 I was skeptical before buying it.
 Primarily because it's pretty expensive for a keyboard, it's pretty ugly, and i *really* didn't look forward to relearning how to type.